top of page

 Grounding activities: the secret weapon for kids who can’t calm down

-One of the biggest “aha” moments for me was learning about interoception—our ability to notice internal body signals.
+One of the biggest “aha” moments while researching Wellbeing Hacks was learning about interoception, our ability to notice internal body signals.
 Kids with big emotions often have underdeveloped interoceptive skills.
 That’s why grounding techniques (touch, sensation, movement) work so well.

 My book lists simple grounding tools: rubbing hands together, cold sensations, movement, sensory focus.
 These align with both occupational therapy and trauma-informed practice, which consistently show grounding helps children: